x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 ### Complete the migration batch in Microsoft 365 or Office 365

-When the migration batch has reached the state of **Synced**, it can be completed by running the `Complete-MigrationBatch` cmdlet.
+When the migration batch has reached the state of **Synced**, it needs to be completed by running the `Complete-MigrationBatch` cmdlet.

 During completion, another incremental sync is run to copy any changes that have been made to the Google Workspace mailbox.
 Additionally, the forwarding address that routes mail from O365 to Google Workspace is removed, and a forwarding address that routes mail from Google Workspace to O365 is added.